grdiv/some-stars/README.md

 *   [koute/bytehound](https://github.com/koute/bytehound) - A memory profiler for Linux.

 *   [lua/lua](https://github.com/lua/lua) - A copy of the Lua development repository, as seen by the Lua team.
 Mirrored irregularly.
 Please DO NOT send pull requests or any other stuff.
 All communication should be through the Lua mailing list https://www.lua.org/lua-l.html

-*   [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
-The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.

 ## Python